twoXes/awesome-structural-bioinformatics/README.md

       * ChemScore
       * SCORE
 * **consensus** - combines scoring functions types into ensemble

       * X-CSCORE
       * MultiScore

-The primary factors that lead to a successful docking are:

 One of the first appearances of Molecular Docking is said to have been 1982's